-Did you or your child suffer injuries from a dog bite in Clearwater, FL?
+Did you or your child suffer injuries from a dog bite in Clearwater, Florida?
 The dog owner may owe you compensation to cover medical bills, lost wages, and pain and suffering.
-An experienced Clearwater dog bite lawyer at Perenich, Caulfield, Avril & Noyes can help you maximize your compensation.
+An experienced Clearwater dog bite lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you maximize your compensation.

 Since we were founded in 1955, we’ve worked hard to help injured clients recover the financial compensation they need and deserve to move forward with their lives.
-Our legal team has successfully secured hundreds of millions of dollars to help clients after injuries.
+Our legal team has successfully secured hundreds of millions of dollars to help clients after catastrophic injuries, Clearwater child injuries, premises liability cases, Clearwater pedestrian accidents, medical malpractice, and more injury matters.
 We’re prepared to fight for your family.

-How Perenich, Caulfield, Avril & Noyes Can Help With a Clearwater Dog Bite Injury Claim
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help With a Clearwater Dog Bite Injury Claim

 If you or your child were a dog bite victim, you already know how costly the injury can be.
 You shouldn’t have to handle the physical, emotional, and financial costs alone.
 Fortunately, Florida personal injury laws give dog bite victims a right to recover compensation from the dog owner.

-When you hire Perenich, Caulfield, Avril & Noyes to protect your family, you’ll benefit from an experienced advocate who will:
+When you hire Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers to protect your family, you’ll benefit from an experienced advocate who will:

 - Investigate to establish liability